benresonance-star/Task-Checker/specification.md

 - **Time Recording**: Automatically records exact time taken if a timer was used.
 - **Active Focus Tracking**: Selected tasks feature a **high-saturation focus ring (4px)** and a pulsing outline when multiple users are present.

+### 6. Branding & Live Style System
+- **Branding Console**: A floating, draggable, and resizable HUD available to admins.
+It allows real-time adjustment of core brand colors (Blue, Green, Red, Yellow) and UI geometry (Corner radii for cards, buttons, and containers).
+- **Smooth Interaction Engine**: Utilizes hardware-accelerated `translate3d` and `requestAnimationFrame` for buttery-smooth window movement.
+Transitions are dynamically disabled during active dragging to eliminate "input lag."
+- **Dynamic Theme Engine**: Uses CSS Variables (`--brand-blue`, `--radius-card`, etc.) to apply style changes instantly across the entire application without page reloads.
+- **Global Style Persistence**: Theme settings are stored in Firestore (`settings/theme`) and synchronized in real-time across all team members' sessions.
+Every teammate sees the new brand colors the moment the admin saves a change.
+- **Admin Management**: Dedicated "Branding Console" entry in the sidebar and mobile menu for authorized administrators.

 ## Technical Architecture

 ### State Management & Persistence